 My Ideal Human

-In case you haven’t figured it out by now – my energy levels can get crazy.
+In case you haven’t figured it out by now – the Abyssinian energy levels can get crazy.
 And I need a human who can keep up with me – and bear with me, which means I’m mostly ideal for active, engaged fanciers who’re well-versed in the antics of inquisitive, go-getter felines.

 It also helps if you have a spacious home for me as well since small, confined, spaces don’t really suit me.
 I’d prefer a place with plenty of running room and high places for me to climb.